nlapier2/isoQTL/README.md

 ### Replication folders

 The 'geuvadis' folder has scripts and basic instructions for replicating the simulation and GEUVADIS real data results.
-The 'gtex' foldeer has scripts and basic instructions for replicating the GTEx results.
+The 'gtex' folder has scripts and basic instructions for replicating the GTEx results.
 Please be aware that these require access to GEUVADIS and GTEx data, as explained in those respective directories.

 The code used to plot the main text figures apart from Figure 1 is also provided in the 'geuvadis' and 'gtex' directories.